Introduction

 Biliary Decompression

-In cases of obstructive physiology, pruritus is relieved within 24 to 48 hours of biliary decompression.
-For other cases.
-The following medications can be attempted for symptomatic control.
+In cases of obstructive physiology, pruritus may be relieved within 24 to 48 hours of biliary decompression.
+In other cases, medications may be needed for symptomatic control.[18]
+Medications options include:(B3)

-Ursodeoxycholic acid can be used in doses of 13 to 15 mg/kg per day to reduce itching in patients with cholestasis due to PBC and possibly in drug-associated cholestasis.
-Use is not studied in other causes of cholestasis.
+Ursodeoxycholic acid: This is recommended in doses of 13 to 15 mg/kg daily to treat the underlying condition in patients with cholestasis due to PBC and the pruritus associated with intrahepatic cholestasis of pregnancy.

 Differential Diagnosis